 How much will the drops cost?

-When the drops become available, it is unlikely that they will be covered by insurance.
+It is unlikely that any of these eyedrops will be covered by insurance.
 However, some patients — those who need bifocals or multifocals, or those who prefer designer frames with bells and whistles — may find that the drops are the least expensive presbyopia treatment over time.

 What about eye surgery?